 “At your place.”

 “You heard me.
-You got protective of El when she dumped Mike before.
+You got protective of El when she broke up with Mike before.
 I had to be sure.”

 “I swear to God, Sinclair, I’m going to break your face.
 Did you go into my house uninvited?”